AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

   To allow connections with fragmented client hellos to go through, enable your Controller’s FQDN configuration to allow packets with no SNI to go through.

+* **AVX-32807** - Resolved an asymmetric traffic flow issue with the rxhash network setting.
+Note that this fix is essential for customers who are upgrading Azure Gateway images from v8 to v13.
 * **AVX-33791** - When the Netflow feature was either enabled or disabled, the NAT iptables rules could have been lost.

 **Features Deprecated in Aviatrix Release 6.8.1455**